By Michael W. Twitty

 Learn the history of okra, from its ancient origins to its African American roots, then try a historically-inspired recipe for peppery okra soup.

-- 1 tbsp lard or olive oil (use olive oil to keep kosher)
+- 1 tbsp olive oil (lard would historically be used - we subbed olive oil to keep the recipe kosher and vegetarian)

 - 1 small onion, diced and dusted with flour